 The day trip also included a half an hour guided tour of Kotor.
 Kotor old town is like a smaller version of Dubrovnik.
 Like Dubrovnik, it is nestled at the foot of a large mountain, with the sea in front and the mountain behind.
 Kotor also has a city wall, but unlike Dubrovnik, the wall extends all the way to the top of the mountain behind the town.

-Although Kotor is smaller in size, it is lot busier than Dubrovnik.
-One reason for this is that the sheer number of tourists from cruise ships.
+Although Kotor is smaller in size, it is a lot busier than Dubrovnik.
+One reason for this is the sheer number of tourists from cruise ships.
 There are 6 to 7 cruise ships per day in the bay of Kotor and the ships anchor right outside the walls of the city.
-This is in comparison to Dubrovnik, who have limited the number of cruise ships to 2 per day, and ships at Dubrovnik are anchored further away from the city.
+This is in contrast to Dubrovnik, who has limited the number of cruise ships to 2 per day, and ships at Dubrovnik are anchored further away from the city.
 According to Lydia, Dubrovnik limiting the number of ships has led to an increase in the ships arriving in Kotor.

-The Cat Museum is pretty small, and spread over few rooms and run by bit of an eccentric (the guide’s words not mine).
-It is displays many cat related memorabilia, ranging from books, painting, adverts, stamps and so on.
-Visitors who expect to find cats would be disappointed, as there are only one or two here.
+The Cat Museum is pretty small, and spread over few rooms and run by bit of an eccentric guy (the Kotor tour-guide’s words, not mine).
+It displays many cat related memorabilia, ranging from books, painting, adverts, stamps and so on.
+Visitors who expect to find lots of cats would be disappointed, as there are only one or two cats here.
 You can also enter your own cat into the Kotor Cat Club.
 All it takes is 2 Euros and a picture of your feline friend.

 We also had time to have a quick break in the main square and enjoy a slice of “Moscow Cake” – a fruit and cream filled pastry very popular in Montenegro.

 Outside the old town, there are many small speed boats moored along the jetty.
-Boat trips to various part of Kotor bay are advertised, ranging from a and hour trip to a half a day covering our lady of the rocks, Perast, Blue cave, and several former Yugoslavian submarine bases.
+Boat trips to various part of Kotor bay are advertised, ranging from a one-hour trip to a half-a-day trip, covering attraction such as Our Lady of the Rocks island, Perast, Blue Cave, and several former Yugoslavian submarine bases.

 1600: Leave Kotor and head to our last destination of the day, “Our Lady of the Rocks” in Perast.

-Our lady of the rocks is the smallest islet in Kotor bay; and the only man made island in the Adriatic.
+Our Lady of the Rocks is the smallest islet in Kotor bay; and the only man made island in the Adriatic.
 According to legend, local traders built this island as a way of giving thanks for the safe return from sea journeys.
 The build started in 1452 and took 200 years.
-Every year on the 22nd of July, the locals repeat the tradition by sailing to the island and throwing rocks around it, growing the island further.
+Every year on the 22nd of July, the locals repeat the tradition by sailing to the island and throwing rocks into the water around it, growing the island further.

 The island is home to a small church and a museum.